 There are many challenges that managers face, and while they can arise at any point in their career, they can be particularly prevalent for first-time managers.

 The impact managers have on their teams and direct reports is huge, not mention the role they play as ambassadors for the company values.
 This is why it’s so important to invest time in developing their leadership skills.

 In order to help you, we’ve put together a list of the most common challenges with tips on how to combat them, and have stronger managers who support their teams on their way to success.

 Adjusting to the role

-First time managers often find it difficult to adapt to taking ownership of their role.
-It can be particularly difficult managing those who you’re used to working closely with and perhaps have personal relationships with.
-It’s important to keep these personal relationships separate from workplace practices.
-You can do this by positioning yourself as an approachable and supportive manager and ensuring that the tough conversations still take place.
-Remember that giving constructive feedback shouldn’t be seen negatively, but instead be seen as a way that you can help your team perform at their full potential.
+First time managers often find it difficult to take ownership of their role.
+It can be particularly difficult managing those they used to work closely with as peers, and perhaps have personal relationships with.
+They will need to learn to keep these personal relationships separate from workplace conversations.